-Research experience with agency or institution where students observe on-going research activities and assist in the work.
-Goals for the practicum are developed between the student, site supervisor and faculty advisor and are outlined in an individual learning contract.
+Research experience where students observe on-going research activities and assist in the work.
+Goals for the practicum are developed between the student and faculty advisor and are outlined in an individual learning contract.
 Normally reserved for students with junior or senior standing.
 As needed.

-PS 495 Senior Seminar (1)
+PS 495 Senior Seminar in Psychology (1)